fitzgeraldc7ATWIT/CloudComputing_Lab1/README.md

 Added Header and Cookie parameters aswell as routes and unittests for those two new routes<br/>
 Added Unittests for previous routes<br/>

-How to run:<br/>
+How to run: <br />
-1.Download or clone the git repository.<br/>
+1.Download or clone the git repository. <br />
-2.Open the project with pycharm(or another text editor).<br/>
+2.Open the project with pycharm(or another text editor). <br />
-3.Install uvicorn and fastapi with pip.<br/>
+3.Install uvicorn and fastapi with pip. <br />
-4.In the terminal enter: uvicorn main:app --port 8080 --reload<br/>
+4.In the terminal enter: uvicorn main:app --port 8080 --reload <br />
-5.Run the Python Command Line Driver Program in your ide or text editor<br/>
+5.Run the Python Command Line Driver Program in your ide or text editor <br />
-6.Run the Unit tests by running the "httpRequestTests.py" in your ide<br/>
+6.Run the Unit tests by running the "httpRequestTests.py" in your ide <br />